-This is a recount of my early computing history.
+This is a recount of my retro computing history.
+Continue at your peril.

 The interest in games quickly morphed into curiosity of the machine itself, and I wrote my first simple text adventure game in BASIC.
 I started experimenting with music in 1988, by changing bytes in a music player by Michael Winterberg before moving briefly on to Chris Hülsbeck's Soundmonitor.